agrrh/agrrh.com/pages/cv.md

 - Deploy of software on bare-metal servers
 - Hotfixing software issues
-- Diagnosing and replacing hardware on client's request (remote basis)
+- Diagnosing and replacing hardware on clients request (remote basis)
 - Almost any task client could ask to do

 As head of department: